Natural Façade Cladding: The Rise of Terracotta

 With easy-to-grasp education and training programs for installers and builders, and a simple, versatile rail and clip-in installation system, Argeton makes the transition to new materials as simple and streamlined as possible.

-Argeton offers a diverse range of natural terracotta tiles and panels for a sustainable, functional, ventilated façade system.
-All-natural and hand-crafted, Argeton seamlessly incorporates sustainability into large-scale building façades with a combination of natural materials, durability, and ease of installation.
+Argeton offers a diverse range of natural terracotta tiles and panels for a sustainable, functional and ventilated façade system.

-A beautiful, creative clay, rainscreen façade system with timeless elegance.
+A beautiful, creative, contemporary clay design with timeless elegance.
 Perfect for use with steel, glass, brick, stone, fibre cement, or wood in new constructions, as well as renovation projects.

 The large variety of profiles, from classic tiles to unique vertical oriented profiles, and grooves of varying sizes, allow architects to hand-choose the style that suits their design dreams.
 Add to that, 27 classic colours and six different surface textures and the design possibilities are near-limitless.